bagelquant/bagelquant.github.io/_pages/quant-models/utility-theory/utility-theory.md

   overlay_image: /assets/images/radio-telescope.png
 ---

-A rational decision maker should always choose the option that maximizes their "interest".
-If we could quantify individuals' "interest" in a decision-making activity, we could use simple optimization methods like calculus to find the best decision.
-This is where utility theory comes into play.
+A rational decision maker should always choose the option that maximizes their "interest."
+If we can quantify an individual's "interest" in a decision-making scenario, we can use optimization techniques—such as calculus—to find the best possible choice.
+This is the foundation of utility theory.

-We use the concept of "utility" to measure the "interest" of a decision.
-Utility is a measure of the satisfaction or benefit that an individual derives from consuming goods and services.

-In this section, we first introduce the utility function, which is a mathematical representation of this concept, assigning a numerical value to each possible outcome based on the individual's preferences.
-We then explore the implications of risk aversion and how it affects decision-making under uncertainty.
+The concept of "utility" measures the satisfaction or benefit an individual derives from consuming goods and services.
+In this section, we first introduce the utility function—a mathematical representation that assigns a numerical value to each possible outcome based on an individual's preferences.
+We then explore the implications of risk aversion and how it shapes decision-making under uncertainty.
 Finally, we discuss stochastic dominance, a method for comparing different risky prospects.

 1. [Utility Function](utility-function.md)
 2. [Optimal Allocation](optimal-allocation.md)
 3. [Absolute and Relative Risk Aversion](absolute-and-relative-risk-aversion.md)

-The utility optimization is closely related to the pricing models in finance.
-Since the price of any asset could considered as the wealth allocation of the overall "market" (the combination of all rational investors).
-We could further utilize this concept in [mean-variance portfolio optimization](https://bagelquant.com/mean-variance), and [comsumption-based asset pricing models](https://bagelquant.com/comsumption-based-pricing).
+Utility optimization is closely related to pricing models in finance.
+The price of any asset can be viewed as the result of wealth allocation across the entire "market" (the aggregation of all rational investors).
+This concept is fundamental to [mean-variance portfolio optimization](https://bagelquant.com/mean-variance) and [consumption-based asset pricing models](https://bagelquant.com/consumption-based-pricing).